OpenID Connect (OIDC) Bearer token authentication

 property value.

-If you work with the opaque tokens then you can test them as follows:
+If you work with opaque tokens, you can test them as shown in the following code example:

 import static org.hamcrest.Matchers.is;